edgexfoundry/edgex-docs/docs_src/microservices/application/Configuration.md

 # Application Services - Configuration

 Similar to other EdgeX services, application service configuration is first determined by the `configuration.yaml` file in the `/res` folder.
 Once loaded any environment overrides are applied.
-If `-cp` is passed to the application on startup, the SDK will leverage the specific configuration provider (i.e Consul) to push the configuration into the provider and monitor `Writeable` configuration from there.
+If `-cp` is passed to the application on startup, the SDK will leverage the specific configuration provider (i.e. Consul) to push the configuration into the provider and monitor `Writable` configuration from there.
 Any environment overrides are applied prior to the values being pushed.
-You will find the configuration under the `edgex/{{api_version}}/` key in the provider (i.e Consul).
+You will find the configuration under the `edgex/{{api_version}}/` key in the provider (i.e. Consul).
 On re-restart the service will pull the configuration from the provider.

 This section describes the configuration elements provided by the SDK that are unique to Application Services